MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/configuration.md

 ms.technology: xamarin-forms
 author: davidbritch
 ms.author: dabritch
-ms.date: 01/17/2020
+ms.date: 01/29/2020
 ---

 # Xamarin.Forms Shell Page Configuration

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/userinterface-xaminals/)

 The `Shell` class defines attached properties that can be used to configure the appearance of pages in Xamarin.Forms Shell applications.
-This includes setting page colors, disabling the navigation bar, disabling the tab bar, and displaying views in the navigation bar.
+This includes setting page colors, setting the page presentation mode, disabling the navigation bar, disabling the tab bar, and displaying views in the navigation bar.

 ## Set page colors